-Sure, If the weather had returned to normal after months of non-stop rain, of course everyone in Tokyo would have been ecstatic…for a day or two.
+Sure, If the weather had returned to normal after months of non-stop rain, everyone in Tokyo would have been ecstatic…for a day or two.

 Sure, she could have prevented the flooding of Tokyo’s flooding problem, but Tokyo wouldn’t suddenly turn into a paradise of never-ending happiness.